remarkjs/remark-images/readme.md

 ## Syntax tree

-This plugin adds mdast [`Image`][image] and [`Link`][link] nodes to the syntax tree.
+This plugin adds mdast [`Image`][mdast-image] and [`Link`][mdast-link] nodes to the syntax tree.
 These are the same nodes that represent images through `![](url)` and links through `[text](url)` syntax.

 ## Types

 This package is fully typed with [TypeScript][].
-There are no extra exported types.
+It exports the additional type [`Options`][api-options].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `remark-images@^3`, compatible with Node.js 12.

 This plugin works with `unified` version 3+ and `remark` version 4+.